-Pursuant to the Articles of Association, Hoist Finance's Board shall be comprised of at least three and no more than nine members.
+Pursuant to the Articles of Association, Hoist Finance's Board shall be composed of at least three and no more than nine members.
 Members of the Board are appointed by the AGM for a one-year term.
-In accordance with the resolution of the 2018 AGM, the Board is comprised of Ingrid Bonde (Chairman), Cecilia Daun Wennborg, Malin Eriksson, Liselotte Hjorth, Jörgen Olsson, Marcial Portela, Joakim Rubin and Gunilla Öhman.
-Former Board member Costas Thoupos resigned from the Board at the AGM.
+In accordance with the resolution of the 2019 AGM, the Board is composed of Ingrid Bonde (Chair of the Board), Cecilia Daun Wennborg, Malin Eriksson, Liselotte Hjorth, Marcial Portela, Joakim Rubin, Robert Kraal and Lars Wollung.
+Former Board members Jörgen Olsson and Gunilla Öhman resigned from the Board at the AGM.

-At the end of the financial year, the Board had five female and three male members.
-One of the eight Board members - Jörgen Olsson - was employed by the Group in 2018.
-Jörgen Olsson was CEO of the company and a member of the Executive Management Team until 14 March 2018.
-All Board members, with the exception of Jörgen Olsson, were independent in relation to the company's major shareholders (as defined in item 4.4 of the Swedish Corporate Governance Code), the company and the Executive Management Team in 2018.
-For further information on the Board members, see the section on the company's Board of Directors and Executive Management Team and the company's website, www.hoistfinance.com.
+At the end of the financial year, the Board had four female and four male members.
+All Board members were independent in relation to the Company's major shareholders (as defined in item 4.4 of the Swedish Corporate Governance Code), the Company and the Executive Management Team in 2019.
+For further information on the Board members, see the section on the Company's Board of Directors and Executive Management Team on the Company's website, www.hoistfinance.com.

-See Note 7 "Personnel expenses" for details on the remuneration of the Board of Directors.
+See Note 7 "Personnel expenses" for details on the remuneration to the Board of Directors.